Using @Value

 A default lenient embedded value resolver is provided by Infra.
 It will try to resolve the

-property value and if it cannot be resolved, the property name (for example ${catalog.name}
+property value and if it cannot be resolved, the property name (for example ${catalog.name})

 will be injected as the value.
 If you want to maintain strict control over nonexistent

-values, you should declare a PropertySourcesPlaceholderConfigurer
+values, you should declare a PropertySourcesPlaceholderConfigurer bean, as the following

 example shows: